xmartlabs/XLForm/README.md

 In order to stay in sync with the form descriptor modifications your `XLFormViewController` subclass should override the `XLFormDescriptorDelegate` methods of 'XLFormViewController'.

+> Note: It is important to always call the `[super ...]` method when overriding this delegate's methods.

 ```objc
 @protocol XLFormDescriptorDelegate <NSObject>